kubernetes/dashboard/docs/design/kubernetes-dashboard-user-survey-122017.md

 **What can be improved to simplify the troubleshooting and debugging in the Kubernetes Dashboard?**

-**Rate the Kubernetes cluster management tools based on your experience and preference (1-5 scale)**
+**Rate the Kubernetes cluster management interfaces based on your experience**
 * Kubectl (CLI)
 * Dashboard UI

-**For the previous question, please describe why you like one over the other:**
+**For the above interface options, please describe why you like one over the other:**

 **What is the biggest pain point related to managing your cluster and applications using Kubernetes Dashboard?**